Storytelling for Change

 There are no in-person teachers or facilitators for this course.
 You will work through the course with a group of classmates we call your “lab group”.
-You must find your lab group before you sign up for the course.
+If you want to take this course individually, please actively participate in the online forum to make up for the group discussion experience with your lab group.
+Please see FAQ for more information on groups.

 Course content will consist of readings, online videos and discussions/activities.
-Each week, you will receive an email with the materials for the upcoming lab.
-The materials will consist of two things:
+Each week, you will receive:

-- Lab prep (1-2 hours): To be completed before your lab group meets
+- Lab prep (1-2 hours): To be completed individually before your lab group meets (in person or virtually)

 Each week you will also be encouraged to practice your new storytelling skills and make sure you are able to transfer your knowledge into action.
 Remember the age-old saying: